freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-6.english.md

 ## Description
 <section id='description'>

 You are now looking at the stylesheet that you linked to earlier.
-At the top of this file, target the `body` of the html document and give it a `background-color` of `#ccc`.
+At the top of this file, target the `body` of the HTML document and give it a `background-color` of `#ccc`.
 </section>

 ## Instructions